JN-Hernandez/rock-paper-scissors/README.md

 # rock-paper-scissors
-A forked repo from learn-bootstrap-fast that I am using to test out GitHub Actions caching.
+A forked repo from learn-bootstrap-fast that I am using to test GitHub Actions caching.